Horticulture & Landscaping

 Do you work with any technology in your role?

 Every day, all day in some cases!
 Our glasshouse facility is controlled by a PRIVA building management system (BMS) that controls the environment of our 18 compartments.
 Once configured the BMS system can create Summer in the middle of winter if required.
-We also use a range of handheld sensors such and spectrometers, humidity sensors and the growers most important tool, the pH and EC meter.
+We also use a range of handheld sensors such as spectrometers, humidity sensors and, the grower's most important tool, the pH and EC meter.
 Using technology gives you valuable information to assist decision-making.

 Ben is very happy with the position he is currently in, and he is passionate about his career.
 “I’d like to think I have a few years still left in me, and I have never been one to sit still, I am always looking to progress onto other things.
 Increasing knowledge exchange across the industry and becoming a basis approved trainer are future goals.”